feha/aoc_rust_template/README.md

   - > `cargo test`
     * Runs all unit-tests.
-    * Take not that they are mostly unordered, although often they atleast go from day 1 and upwards
+    * Take note that they are mostly unordered, although often they atleast go from day 1 and upwards
     * example output:
       ```console